razbakov/symfony-responsive-image/README.md

-# Symfony Image Components Bundle
+# Symfony Responsive Image Bundle

 A Symfony bundle that provides two components for optimized images: